 1. Understand the reasons why

 Of course, an objection from them doesn’t mean they’ll get their way, but perhaps it can lead to further conversation about why you feel a tutor is necessary, and why they might think differently.

-3. Start with your network
+2. Start within your network